 What happens during a typical session?

-Expect a short intake, relaxed positioning on a table or chair, and either touch, light contact, or non‑contact work above the body.
+Expect a short intake, relaxed positioning on a table or chair, and touch, light contact, or non‑contact work above the body.
 Sessions often include breath guidance and last about 45–90 minutes.
-Providers may suggest follow‑up care or self‑help techniques.
+Providers may suggest follow‑up self‑care techniques.

 How many sessions will I need?

 Needs differ.
-Some people feel better after one visit; others benefit from a series over weeks.
+Some people notice benefit after one visit; others benefit from a course (commonly 3–6 sessions).
 Practitioners typically recommend an initial plan and adjust based on response and goals.

 How do I choose a practitioner in Australia?